 #1: Barber Quarter (1896, San Francisco):

 A total of 188,039 units of the 1896, Barber Quarter were minted.
 However, finding a specimen in very good condition is indeed a rarity.
-The 1896 Barber Quarter is the first of the “Big Three-Quarter Dollars” series which includes the 1901 and 1913 issued coins and this 25-cent is valued at USD $17,000 per coin.
+It is the first of the “Big Three-Quarter Dollars” series which includes the 1901 and 1913 issued coins and this 25-cent is valued at USD $17,000 per coin.

 #2: Barber Quarter (1901, New Orleans):

 The second in the “Big Three-Quarter Dollars” series is the 1901, New Orleans minted Barber Quarter.
 Even though 1,612,000 units of this 25-cent coin were circulated, finding one in very good condition may prove a bit difficult.
 However, because of the large number of coins minted, the value of this quarter is the least of the “Big Three-Quarter Dollars”.
-The 1901 Barber Quarter is worth just USD $1,900.
+It is worth just USD $1,900.

 #3: Barber Quarter (1913, San Francisco):